-I try to stop by Arrowhead Marsh when I’m in the vicinity of Oakland Airport . . . which is quite a lot, considering I’m with a guy who, essentially, commutes to work by plane.
-It’s my consolation in solitude to stroll through the marshes with my camera after I bid farewell to Southwest or Jet Blue or United.
+I stop by Arrowhead Marsh when I’m in the vicinity of Oakland Airport . . . which is a lot, considering I’m with a guy who, essentially, commutes to work by plane.
+It’s my consolation in solitude to stroll through the marshes with my camera after I bid farewell to Southwest or Jet Blue.

-During my last walk, I spotted what we like to call our “quiet nation” — the low bubbling of shorebird voices that always signifies a mixed flock huddled for sleep along the rocks or the mud.
+During my last walk, I spotted what I like to call the “quiet nation” — the low bubbling of shorebird voices that always signifies a mixed flock huddled for sleep along the rocks or the mud.

 With the exception of birders in the area — who number zero to thirty on any given outing — most people don’t notice the clusters of “Willet grey” just meters from their view.
 It’s only when the Willets take to flight, flashing the striking black and white of their wings, that passersby tend to ask, “what kind of bird is that?”
-It wasn’t too long ago I wouldn’t have been able to answer that question, signifying how quickly my interest and passion for these creatures has grown.
+It wasn’t too long ago I wouldn’t have been able to answer that question myself, showing how quickly my interest and passion has grown.

 - According to Cornell’s All About Birds, Willets are the only North American sandpipers whose breeding range extends into the tropics